-I am so excited to share another project with you from the kitchen renovation today.
-Yes, it’s another job crossed off the list, but it’s one of the things that was on the top of my must have list from the very beginning of the kitchen reno and it’s a great solution for some of the kitchen storage issues we face…a DIY trash drawer.
+I am so excited to share another project with you from the kitchen renovation.
+Yes, it’s another job crossed off the list, but it’s one of the things that was on the top of my must have list from the very beginning of the kitchen remodel.
+Not only that but it’s a great solution for some of the kitchen storage issues we face…a DIY trash drawer.

 Right now we have a stainless steel garbage can and a very ugly plastic recycle bin sitting out in the kitchen.
 They are always in the way and I hate looking at them, so I really wanted to be able to hide them away.
-I have always had my garbage cans out in the open, and it’s never been a problem, but with space at a premium, we didn’t have a good place to put 2 bins.
+I have always had my garbage cans out in the open and easily accessible.
+It’s never been a problem before but with space at a premium, we didn’t have a good place to put 2 bins.